 2. Fill in Cracks

 Fill in any cracks with a good quality epoxy or putty product, such as Loctite Epoxy Plastic Bonder.
 This will help to fill in and smooth the surface for better adhesion of your new paint job.
 Also, make sure to sand down any rough edges.
+You want the surface to be as smooth as possible for a professional finish.

 3. Apply Primer